 - If you have a pizzelle/cookie iron, preheat that.
 If you don't have a pizzelle iron, line 2 baking sheets with parchment paper or a silicone baking mat and preheat the oven to 350F.

-- Use 2 tablespoons of batter for each cone.
-If using the pizzelle iron scoop the batter into the center of the cookie iron and immediately spread to cover the surface.
-Close and bake until well browned.
+- If using the pizzelle iron bake the cookies according to the directions for your model.
 Remove the cookie from the iron and set it on a work surface.
 Pour another cookie and while that bakes, wrap the first cookie into a cone shape.
 Continue working with two cookies at a time.
 While one is baking, form the other into a cone.
 As the cones cool continue tweaking the shape until they are set.

 - Cool completely.
 Store at room temperature in a tightly covered container.